Who can help me choose what courses to take abroad?

 GVSU Faculty-led Programs

 Students participating in a faculty-led program will register for GVSU courses.
 Students will earn a grade and courses will appear on their GVSU transcript upon completion of the program, just as it would if they were taking a course on the GVSU campus.
-For more information view the Faculty-led Academic Guide.
+For more information view the Faculty-led Course Equivalency Process.

-Students participating in a partnership or non-GVSU program will either register for courses that have been pre-approved or will go through a course approval process, similar to what they would do if they were transferring courses from a community college.
+Students participating in a partnership or external program will either register for courses that have been pre-approved or will go through a course approval process, similar to what they would do if they were transferring courses from a community college.
 This process involves having courses evaluated and approved by the appropriate department.
 Study abroad advisers can help students navigate this process.
-For more information view the Partnership Academic Guide or Non-GVSU Academic Guide.
+For more information view the Partnership and External Course Equivalency Process.

-Contact Elena Selezneva for information on credit transfer and other academic questions.
+Contact Alissa Lane for information on credit transfer and other academic questions.

 Major/Minor Advice is a resource that helps direct students to study abroad programs that are compatible with a particular major/degree program.
 Our goal is to create a tool that can ultimately be used to help students identify a set of study abroad programs in which they can continue to advance towards their degree at GVSU by taking courses in their major or minor.
 If your major or minor is not listed here, your eligibility to study abroad is in no way affected.
+Keep in mind that the list of programs for each major is not exhaustive, but rather a list of programs to help get you started on your search.
 Please feel free to utilize this tool and/or to contact us with any questions.